craigh411/JmespathIterator/README.md

 echo $iterator[0]['foo.bar']; // output: 'qux'
 ```

-And iterate over it just like a standard array
+And iterate over it just like a standard array:

 ```php
 use Humps\Jmespath\JmespathIterator;